KNA19/CafeX/README.md

 # CafeX - Restaurant Management System

-This is a project done in completion to the Software Engineering course. <br> The framework used is Laravel 7.0. <br> The main focus was on the software and how it works on the backend.
+This is a project done in completion to the Software Engineering course.
+The framework used is Laravel 7.0.
+The main focus was on the software and how it works on the backend.

 ### Source Code(s):